danyg/jasmine-durandal/README.md

 - ~~Write unit tests for modules when explodes in the instantiaton even for syntax errors.~~
 - ~~Write unit tests for modules when explodes because the view.html is no there.~~
 - ~~Create a WidgetEnvironmet that extends for DurandalEnvironment and runs a internal module WidgetHolder.~~
+- ~~Write unit tests for widgets when explodes because the view.html is no there.~~

 # How to run the tests